OIDC implementation

 To change the SSO session lifetime:

-- Go to your OIDC client in the Dashboard and select Edit to view the client configuration.
+- Select Edit next to your client to view the client configuration.

 - Navigate to the Advanced > Lifetimes tab.